Hume Castle Instation

 The aerials ran from the OB up the walls built into the stonework.
 The aerial in the southeast corner broke down and Frank had to climb up to fix it, with a sheer drop on the far side of the wall.
 Les Parnell, also with Royal Signals, was present when another aerial was installed in the northeast wall near the road.
 Scaffolding was built up by the Royal Engineers and the top layer of stones removed from the top of the wall over a distance of nine feet.
 They installed a wooden frame holding the aerial and then replaced the stonework.
 The coaxial feeder was fitted in a channel between the stones cut down the wall to ground level and re-pointed.
 To hide this a large section of the wall was re-pointed as well.

 The work on the construction of the Operational Base did not go unnoticed.
-Locals complained about work being done on renovating the Hume Castle during the war when there must surely be much greater priorities!
+Locals complained about work being done on renovating Hume Castle during the war when there must surely be much greater priorities!
 Little did they realise the work was considered of the highest priority.

 Frank Hewitt also recorded trying to drive an Army Chevrolet truck up to the front door - unsuccessfully - for the slope is very steep.